-Take in Some of the London Sights, During your Studies at UKCBC
+Take in Some of the London Sights, during your Studies at UKCBC

-Few cities rival the excitement and charm of London, with its rich history and cosmopolitan feel, it certainly is the perfect destination for the curious traveller.
+Few cities rival the excitement and charm of London.
+With its rich history and cosmopolitan feel, it certainly is the perfect destination for the curious traveller.
 As such, studying in London with the UK College of Business and Computing (UKCBC) means you can discover the many unforgettable sights that are iconic to London.

 Tower of London

-Buckingham Palace is the London residence of the Her Majesty the Queen and remains one of the few working royal palaces in the world.
+Buckingham Palace is the London residence of the Her Majesty the Queen and remains one of the few functional royal palaces in the world.
 The magnificent and ornate State Rooms contain breathtaking works of art from the Royal Collection and can be fully appreciated during the summer months, just be sure to book your tickets in advance.

 The Abbey has been the coronation church since 1066 and is the final resting place of seventeen monarchs.
 It has welcomed some of England’s most renowned – and notorious – individuals.
 From royalty to statesmen and priests to poets, Westminster Abbey has been the resting place of auspicious British citizens, and has been the setting for royal coronations and royal weddings over many centuries.

 Dating to mid-18th century, the British Museum houses one of the world’s most remarkable collections of historic relics.
-With regular exhibitions and such significant relics as the Rosetta Stone, Parthenon sculptures and Egyptian treasures dating back thousands of years, the museum is one of the most important sources of human history in London.
+With regular exhibitions and such significant relics as the Rosetta Stone, Parthenon sculptures and Egyptian treasures dating back thousands of years, the museum is one of the most important sources of information on human history in London.

 Just Ask Someone from UKCBC

 There are literally hundreds more great sights and attractions to see when studying in London.
 What’s more, you’ll have the opportunity to explore further and absorb the culture of London fully, when studying at UKCBC.
-Speak with a member of staff at UKCBC today for more details.